TateB/val-tournament-core/README.md

-# Mapbans overlay
+# Valorant Stream Overlay
-## For valorant map bans
+## For valorant map bans, a timer, score overlays, and more

-Valorant map bans overlay, uses VOT/LPL colours, but can be customised to whatever you want.
+Valorant stream overlay, uses VOT/LPL colours, but can be customised to whatever you want.

-### Now features: veto reading
-Copy and paste the veto log directly into the webpage, and the veto will automatically set everything up for you.
-Manual edit mode is still available, but will only need to be used when there is some sort of error in how the veto is read.
-FYI: Typing auto as the team who banned a map will make it an "autoban map" and it won't be prominently displayed on the screen.
+## Features

+### Timer
+Pretty simple timer, for throwing on stream when you are at a break or starting soon.

+### Map Bans
+Shows map bans in a pretty cool manner, can also show autobans, and does all from a Bo1 to a Bo5.
+All it takes is copy pasting your veto log into the settings for it to auto configure itself (in the chance that it doesn't, you can still fix things manually).

+### Score overlay
+A score overlay for while you are in game, uses team names and scores.
+There are 4 options for a score overlay:
+`charselect/obs`, for in character select screen, (no actual scores) just puts team names up the top of the screen.
+`scoreoverlay/obs`, for an actual in game score overlay.
+`scoreoverlay/obs_vs`, for a "Team A VS Team B" at a starting screen `scoreoverlay/obs_rs`, for a multi row score overlay if you're not in game, but in a break or something like that.

+### General Settings
+You have the ability to choose uppercase or lowercase characters (depending on stream aesthetic), as well as choosing the VOT/LPL colour scheme.
+Upcoming is a custom colour chooser, the forms are there but it's not yet implemented so don't try to use it.

 ### Keep in mind this project is a WIP, and not finished yet.
 You will probably encounter bugs.
 Lol.

+### Map Bans Screenshots
 Four bans (Bo1):
 ![Four Bans Example](example_images/4bans.png)